-The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the first day of exam's week (Monday December 13th, 2021, 11:59 pm).
+The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of class (Friday June 17th, 2022, 11:59 pm).
 Again, leave yourself enough time to upload your submissions and consider technical difficulties.
+No late assignments will be accepted!